Online Gambling in North Carolina (2026) | Laws, Sports Betting & Casino Guide

 |---|---|

-| March 11, 2024 | Online sports betting launches.
-Seven operators.
-Governor Cooper places first bet. |
+| March 11, 2024 | Online sports betting launches statewide.
+Seven licensed operators go live simultaneously.
+Governor Roy Cooper places ceremonial first bet on the Carolina Hurricanes. |

-| December 18, 2024 | NCSLC Rules Manual updated. |
+| December 18, 2024 | NCSLC Rules Manual updated for Sports Wagering and Pari-Mutuel Wagering.
+Revised framework governs ongoing operations for all licensed interactive operators. |

-| May 2026 | No iGaming legislation advancing.
-NC remains sports-only. |
+| As of May 2026 | No iGaming legislation confirmed advancing in NC General Assembly.
+North Carolina remains a sports-only state. |

 Responsible Gambling